A handful of incumbents trailing narrowly in Washington state Legislature races

 O’Ban, who works for the county as a senior counsel on behavioral health issues, was reelected in 2016 even as the district supported Hillary Clinton in the presidential contest.
 He had raised $403,496 as of Monday, according to the state Public Disclosure Commission (PDC).

-Nobles — who in additional to her work on the school board is president and CEO of the Tacoma Urban League — has raised $316,295.
+Nobles — who in addition to her work on the school board is president and CEO of the Tacoma Urban League — has raised $316,295.

 Democrats have also targeted the 10th District Senate seat, to which Muzzall was appointed after Sen. Barbara Bailey, R-Oak Harbor, announced her retirement.